The Best .300 Win Mag Rifles

 Winchester enters the mix with the Winchester 70 Featherweight – a quality bolt action rifle that focuses on an easy-to-carry package.
 It’s one of the more affordable high-quality 300 Win Mags on the list and at just over 7 pounds offers an easy-handling, maneuverable package designed for carrying deep into the backcountry.

-There are tons of features to make it worth your time, including a special controlled round feeding mechanism that reduces the likelihood of jamming.
+There are tons of features to make the Winchester Model 70 worth your time, including a special controlled round feeding mechanism that reduces the likelihood of jamming.

 There’s also a three-position safety for added user control, and an M.O.A. trigger system, which guarantees that every trigger pull will be crisp, responsive, and quick to reset.
 The Pachmayr Decelerator pad soaks up felt recoil which both brings the classic-looking rifle up to date & offers a more comfortable shooting experience than the Winchester 70s of yore.

-The rifle comes with a walnut stock and a satin finish for durability and a textured grip section.
+The Winchester Model 70 comes with a walnut stock and a satin finish for durability and a textured grip section.
 Not only does it look great but that grippy texture prevents the rifle from moving around when you’re resting the stock against your shoulder, preventing chaffing and unwanted noise when tracking a target.

 This lightweight 300 Win Mag rifle is a perfect bolt action firearm for deer, hogs, and many other types of hunting.